All PhD students in epidemiology are expected to enter the program with a master’s or equivalent in Epidemiology.

 For detailed additional information about specific requirements, students are directed to the College of Public Health (CPH) Graduate Student Handbook and to The Ohio State University Graduate School Handbook.

 Applicants to the doctoral program must have earned a master’s degree in epidemiology or a related field.
-Admission decisions are made largely on GPA, GRE scores, recommendations, personal statements, and experience.
+Admission decisions are made largely on GPA (particularly in quantitative courses), GRE scores, recommendations, personal statement, and experience.
 Minimum GPA is generally 3.0 and minimum GRE (verbal, quantitative, and analytical writing score) should be at the 50th percentile or higher.
-The personal statement is examined for writing ability, motivation for the degree, and for goodness of fit with the research interests of a faculty advisor.
+The personal statement is examined for writing ability, motivation for the PhD degree in epidemiology, and for goodness of fit with the research interests of a faculty advisor.
 In their personal statement applicants are strongly encouraged to outline their research interests and detail how these align with the expertise of one or more faculty members.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.